Hardbody Harrison

-Harrison Norris Jr. (born August 22, 1966) is an American convicted felon, and a former professional wrestler, amateur boxer, and soldier.
+Harrison Norris Jr. (born August 22, 1966) is an American former professional wrestler, amateur boxer, and soldier.
 He appeared with World Championship Wrestling (WCW) under the ring names Hardbody Harrison and sometimes Hardbody Harris.
 In 2008, he was sentenced to life in prison for his part in a sex trafficking and forced labor ring.

 Early life

 Harrison graduated from high school in Pensacola, Florida, after which he enlisted in the United States Army and saw action in Operation Desert Shield and Operation Desert Storm.
 He served as a platoon and motor sergeant, and received an honorable discharge in 1995.

 Professional wrestling

 He then trained at the WCW Power Plant and later in 1995, debuted in World Championship Wrestling as a jobber.
 He appeared on WCW Monday Nitro as well as 1997's Starrcade.
 In 2000, he was a party to a multi-plaintiff lawsuit filed by Sonny Onoo, Bobby Walker and several other former WCW talents against former parent company AOL Time Warner alleging racial discrimination; the suit was settled out of court for which Harrison received a sizeable payout.

+In 1997, he made a couple of appearances for United States Wrestling Association in Tennessee.

 In 2000, Harrison also appeared in Toughman competitions which broadcast from 1999 to 2001 on FX show Toughman.
 In 2000, he was the show's heavyweight champion.

 In March 2001, WCW was bought by the World Wrestling Federation and Harrison's contract was not retained.